Artoriuz/ArtCNN/README.md

 # ArtCNN

 ## Overview
-ArtCNN is a collection of SISR CNNs aimed at anime content.
+ArtCNN is a collection of simple SISR CNNs aimed at anime content.

 Two distinct architectures are currently offered:
-- `R`: Bigger model aimed mostly at encoding tasks.
+- `R`: Bigger model aimed mostly at non real-time tasks like rescaling.
 On top of having more filters per convolution layer, the model was also made much deeper with the help of residual blocks and short-skip connections.
-Offered in the ONNX format.
+Offered only in the ONNX format.
 - `C`: Original ArtCNN models optimised mostly for speed.
+These should only be used for real-time tasks like video playback.
 The architecture consists of a series of convolution layers aided by a single long-skip connection.
-Offered as GLSL shaders to be used in real-time on mpv.
+Offered in the ONNX format and as GLSL shaders.

-The `R` architecture is offered in 2 sizes:
+4 sizes are currently offered:
 - `R16F96`: This has 16 residual blocks and 96 filters per convolution layer.
-Should generally give you the best reconstruction quality.
+Should generally give you the best reconstruction quality. ~4m params.
 - `R8F64`: This has 8 residual blocks and 64 filters per convolution layer.
-An attempt at balancing quality and performance.
+An attempt at balancing quality and performance for non real-time tasks. ~926k params.

-The `C` architecture is also offered in 2 sizes:
 - `C4F32`: This has 4 internal convolution layers with 32 filters each.
-You need a relatively decent GPU to run this well.
+Use this on real-time tasks if your system can handle it. ~48k params.
 - `C4F16`: This has 4 internal convolution layers with 16 filters each.
-You should be able to run this on most modern GPUs.
+Cheaper variant that should work well on most modern GPUs. ~12k params.

 Regarding the suffixes:
 - Models without any suffixes are the baseline.
 These are neutral luma doublers.
-- `CMP` variants are compute shaders.
-These are generally much faster on modern GPUs, specially on Vulkan.
-You should always try to run these variants first, and only fallback to the fragment shaders if you encounter problems and/or performance issues.
 - `DS` variants are trained to denoise and sharpen, which is usually useful for most web sources.
 - `Chroma` variants are trained to reconstruct chroma.
-These are intended to be used on 4:2:0 content and will not work as intended in any other scenario (which means you can't use them after luma doublers).
+These are intended to be used on 4:2:0 content and will not work correctly in any other scenario.

-You may occasionaly find some models under the "Experiments" directories.
+ArtCNN is trained on a combination of high-quality anime frames and fanart.
+Models trained only on anime or fanart can be found under the `Flavours` directory.
+These might be useful depending on what you're upscaling.
+You may occasionaly find some models under the `Experiments` directory.
 This is meant to serve as a testing grounds.

 ## mpv Instructions
 Add something like this to your mpv config:
 ```
 vo=gpu-next
-glsl-shader="path/to/shader/ArtCNN_C4F16_DS_CMP.glsl"
+glsl-shader="path/to/shader/ArtCNN_C4F16_DS.glsl"
 ```

 ## VapourSynth Instructions